 What Do You Think?

-What do you think we’re missing from this project management tools review?
-Have different criteria for selecting a PM tool for your agency or studio?
+What do you think I’m missing from this project management system review?
+Have different criteria for selecting a PM tool?
 We’d love to hear if you’ve got any suggestions, tips or thoughts on using this kind of PM software.
 Why not share them using the comments below?